vyos/vyos-build/README.md

 To build a VyOS image, you need a machine that runs Debian Jessie.
 Other build hosts are not supported.

-Several packages are required for building the ISO and all packages, namely live-build, pbuilder, python-pystache and devscripts.
+Several packages are required for building the ISO and all packages, namely python3, live-build, pbuilder, python3-pystache and devscripts.
 Individual packages may have other build dependencies.
 If some packages are missing, build scripts will tell you.

 ## Building the ISO image